JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    * The `videoList` functional component keeps state (a value that is independent of the current function invocation).
 The state is nullable, and of type `Video?`.
 Its default value is `null`.
-   * By using the `useState` function from the React framework, you instruct the framework to keep track of state across multiple invocations of the function.
+   * The `useState()` function from React instructs the framework to keep track of state across multiple invocations of the function.
 For example, even though you specify a default value, React makes sure that the default value is only assigned in the beginning.
 When the state changes, the component will re-render based on the new state.
-   * The `by` keyword indicates that `useState` acts as a [delegated property](https://kotlinlang.org/docs/delegated-properties.html).
+   * The `by` keyword indicates that `useState()` acts as a [delegated property](https://kotlinlang.org/docs/delegated-properties.html).
-   Just like any other variable, you read and write values.
-The implementation behind `useState` takes care of the machinery required to make state work.
+   Like with any other variable, you read and write values.
+The implementation behind `useState()` takes care of the machinery required to make state work.

    To learn more about the State Hook, check out the [React documentation](https://reactjs.org/docs/hooks-state.html).